melisamichuki01/Predicting_Electricity_consumption/README.md

 # Predicting_Electricity_consumption
-This a neural network project where we predict electricity consumption
+This is a  project where we predict electricity consumption